-Research interests: geographical political economy, political ecology, capitalist state theory, conservation governance, re-wilding, Latin America
+Research interests: geographical political economy, political ecology, capitalist state theory, conservation governance, environmental philanthropy, Latin America

 2017 M.A.
 Geography, UCLA

 2008 B.A.
 Latin American Studies, summa cum laude, Marquette University

 I am interested in the politics of land-use, especially land-use for conservation, and what these politics suggest about the relationship between nature, capital, and the state.
 By framing land conservation as a significant site for theorizing 'the state,' my work seeks to articulate the inherent environmentalisms of state power and the complex entanglements of ecology and economy.
 I am currently working on a project that asks how a large-scale, public-private partnership for biodiversity protection in Chilean Patagonia is articulating with national conversations about nature, the economy, and conservation-as-development.

 2021 AAG Rural Geography Specialty Group Student Paper Award